Spicy Thai Noodle Soup Recipe with red curry paste is stuffed with fresh ingredients.

 Vegetarian or with meat/seafood

-The soup is Meatless, Vegetarian, Gluten-free, Lactose-free and can be turned Vegan if you use non-egg noodles and vegan fish sauce.
+The soup is meatless, vegetarian, gluten-free, and lactose-free and can be turned vegan if you use non-egg noodles and vegan fish sauce.

-You can also prepare this spicy Thai noodle soup with chicken or shrimps/prawns too.
+You can also prepare this spicy Thai noodle soup with chicken or shrimp/prawns too.

-In that case, add the cut meat /seafood to the pot after having stir-fried the red curry paste and cook it then through.
+In that case, add the cut meat /seafood to the pot after having stir-fried the red curry paste, and cook it through.

 Liquids and Seasoning

-The coconut milk and broth make up the soup, while the fish sauce and brown sugar add more flavor depths and a Thai touch to the soup.
+The coconut milk and broth make up the soup, while the fish sauce and brown sugar add more flavor depth and a Thai touch to the soup.

 Noodles